bcnmy/docs/docs/modules/Social Login/other.md

 }
 ```

-As long as you are able to pass the configuration object a signer from a Javascript Ethereum Provider, you will be able to use other SDK's and auth providers with our smart accounts as well.
-For ease of use we recommend checkking our already integrated partners!
+As long as you can provide a signer from a JavaScript Ethereum Provider in the configuration object, you can utilize various other SDKs and authentication providers seamlessly with our smart accounts.
+We recommend exploring our pre-integrated partners for a smoother and more user-friendly experience.